Mentalab-hub/explorepy/docs/usage.rst

     explorer.connect(device_id = 0)

 If only one device is paired and on,the connection will be made automatically.
-If multiple Explore-devices are paired with your computer, a small dialogue will let you choose the device you want to connect to.
+If multiple Explore-devices are paired with your computer, a short dialogue will let you choose the device you want to connect to.

 Afterwards you are free to start recording to CSV using the following line::